 If no notice is served and the landlord continues to accept rent, the tenant becomes a tenant at will.
 The landlord can then ask them to leave any time and without any notice, because they are on the property “at the will” of the landlord.

 Understanding Adverse Possession in Arkansas

 In Arkansas, a tenant can make an adverse possession claim if they have occupied the land or building for 7 continuous years.
 (ARC § 18-11-106).
-When a squatter claims adverse possession, they have the opportunity to gain legal ownership of the property.
+When a squatter claims adverse possession, they can gain legal ownership of the property.
 At the point when an adverse possession claim is filed, the squatter has lawful permission to remain on the property until the proceedings are finished.

 In the US, there are five legal requirements that a squatter must meet before they can make an adverse possession claim.
 The occupation must be:

-In this particular legal sense, ‘hostile’ doesn’t mean aggressive or violent.
+In this situation, ‘hostile’ doesn’t mean aggressive or violent.
 In Arkansas, a hostile claim on a property boils down to a single definition.

 To fit this particular parameter in Arkansas, the squatter or trespasser only has to occupy the land without the consent or permission of the lawful owner.
 While some other states have different rules (or a different ‘hostile’ definition), that isn’t the case in Arkansas.

 The actual possession parameter requires that the squatter be physically present on the property.
 They must treat the land or property as though they are the owner and be actually using it.
 This can be established in the trespasser has made efforts to repair, beautify, or maintain the property.
 Actions such as landscaping, cleaning, and other maintaining acts can be documented as proof of actual possession.